 Federal Return (DIY)

-Royalty and Schedule K-1 Income
+Royalty & Schedule K-1 Income

-Considered TaxAct’s most popular plan, Deluxe is best for homeowners with deductions, credits, and adjustments.
+Considered TaxAct’s most popular tier, Deluxe is best for homeowners with deductions, credits, and adjustments.
 It includes everything in Free, plus itemized deductions, child and dependent care, mortgage interest, real estate taxes, student loan interest, health savings accounts (HSA), and adoption credits.

 If you need to report rental properties or investments, this plan is for you.
-It contains all of the features in Deluxe, plus advanced features like stock sales, sales of homes or other investments, rental property income, royalty and Schedule K-1 income, investment expenses, and foreign bank and financial accounts.
+It contains all the features in Deluxe, plus advanced features like stock sales, sales of homes or other investments, rental property income, royalty and Schedule K-1 income, investment expenses, and foreign bank and financial accounts.
 Users also have access to prioritized support with screen sharing.

 TaxAct uses a question-and-answer format that provides you with a step-by-step guide to help you complete your returns in a way that maximizes your deductions.
 This tool helps self-employed individuals uncover common deductions specific to their work.
 Sales representatives, for instance, can uncover additional tax advantages on business travel and meals, credit card processing fees, supplies, and more.